+UKLR 2.2.1R; UKLR 24

-UKLR7.2.1R 2.2.1R and LR 8 UKLR 24 Under $\underline{\text{UK}}\text{LR }8.4.2\text{R(3)}$ $\underline{\text{24.3.2R(4)}}$, a sponsor must, before submitting a listing application for an applicant, come to a reasonable opinion, after having made due and careful enquiry, that:
+Under UKLR 24.3.2R(4), a sponsor must, before submitting a listing application for an applicant, come to a reasonable opinion, after having made due and careful enquiry, that:

-'the directors of the applicant have established procedures which enable the applicant to comply with the listing rules and the disclosure requirements and transparency rules on an ongoing basis'.
+'the directors of the applicant have established procedures which enable the applicant to comply with the listing rules, the disclosure requirements and the transparency rules on an ongoing basis'.

-A similar obligation exists under \underline{UKLR} 8.4.15R(3) $\underline{24.3.13R(3)}$ where an issuer applies to transfer its category of equity shares' listing to a premium listing.
+A similar obligation exists under UKLR 24.3.13R(3) where an issuer applies to transfer its category of equity shares' listing.

-Listing Principle 1^{1} requires a listed company to take reasonable steps to establish and maintain adequate procedures, systems and controls to enable it to comply with its obligations.
-The Listing Principles and Premium Listing Principles are general statements of the fundamental obligations of listed companies with a premium listing of their equity shares.
+Listing Principle 1 requires a listed company to take reasonable steps to establish and maintain adequate procedures, systems and controls to enable it to comply with its obligations.
+The Listing Principles are general statements of the fundamental obligations of listed companies.
 Issuers should therefore be aware of the importance we place on complying with these principles on an ongoing basis.

-The $\underline{\mathsf{UK}}\mathsf{LR}$ 8.4.2 \mathbf{R} (3) $\underline{\mathsf{24.3.2R}}$ (4) sponsor requirement sits alongside (and should be read in conjunction with) Listing Principle 1^1 .
-In forming its opinion on whether the applicant has established $\underline{\mathsf{adequate}}$ procedures, a sponsor should have regard to the systems and controls that are relevant to the operation of such procedures.
+The UKLR 24.3.2R(4) sponsor requirement sits alongside (and should be read in conjunction with) Listing Principle 1.
+In forming its opinion on whether the applicant has established adequate procedures, a sponsor should have regard to the systems and controls that are relevant to the operation of such procedures.

-This technical note is intended to help sponsors understand how we expect them to approach their work in order to comply with $\underline{\mathsf{UKLR}}\ 8.4.2R(3)\ 24.3.2R(4)$.
+This technical note is intended to help sponsors understand how we expect them to approach their work in order to comply with UKLR 24.3.2R(4).
 This guidance is not exhaustive and a sponsor should exercise professional judgement when it decides what steps are necessary for it to comply with the rule.

-The scope of UKLR 8.4.2R(3) 24.3.2R(4)
+The scope of UKLR 24.3.2R(4)

-There is likely to be some overlap and connection between the work carried out by sponsors in order to make the \underline{UKLR} 8.4.2R(3) 24.3.2R(4) declaration and that required in order to make the \underline{UKLR} 8.4.2R(4) 24.3.2R(5) declaration in relation to financial position and prospects.

-For example, an applicant will need to ensure it has adequate procedures, systems and controls to make proper judgements as to its financial position and prospects in order to identify any inside information under the Market Abuse Regulation (referred to in DTR 2).
+There is likely to be some overlap and connection between the work carried out by sponsors in order to make the UKLR declaration and that required in order to make the UKLR 24.3.2R(5) declaration in relation to financial position and prospects.
+For example, an applicant will need to ensure it has adequate procedures, systems and controls to make proper judgements as to its financial position and prospects in order to identify inside information under the Market Abuse Regulation (referred to in DTR 2).
 Similarly, it will need to be able to produce periodic financial reports under DTR 4.
-Notwithstanding such connection, UKLR 8.4.2R(3) 24.3.2R(4) is a separate declaration.
+Notwithstanding such connection, UKLR 24.3.2R(4) is a separate declaration.
 It requires broader consideration of the applicant's procedures, systems and controls than those which affect the directors' ability to make proper judgements, on an ongoing basis, as to the financial position and prospects of the applicant.
-Sponsors should refer to FCA/TN/708.34 for guidance on their obligations under \underline{UKLR} 8.4.2R(4) 24.3.2R(5).
+Sponsors should refer to Primary Market/TN/708 for guidance on their obligations under UKLR 24.3.2R(5).

-A sponsor's obligation to take reasonable steps to satisfy itself that the directors understand their responsibilities and obligations under the listing rules and, disclosure requirements and transparency rules as set out in UKLR 8.3.4R 24.2.8R is also a separate obligation.
+A sponsor's obligation to take reasonable steps to satisfy itself that the directors understand their responsibilities and obligations under the listing rules and, disclosure requirements and transparency rules as set out in UKLR 24.2.8R is also a separate obligation.
 While, in fulfilling this obligation, the sponsor may be involved with educating directors on their ongoing obligations, this exercise is unlikely to involve the applicant designing and establishing specific procedures, systems and controls to ensure compliance on an ongoing basis.
-Therefore the provision of advice in this regard, by itself, will be insufficient to underpin any sponsor confirmation for the purposes of UKLR 8.4.2R(3) 24.3.2R(4).
-Sponsors should refer to FCA/TN/718.12 for guidance on their obligations under UKLR 8.3.4R 24.2.8R.
+Therefore, the provision of advice in this regard, by itself, will be insufficient to underpin any sponsor confirmation for the purposes of UKLR 24.3.2R(4).
+Sponsors should refer to Primary Market/TN/718 for guidance on their obligations under UKLR 24.2.8R.